Woody plant encroachment: Restoration

 Goats can function as a natural measure against woody plant encroachment or the re-establishment of seedlings after bush thinning.

 Brush control is the active management of the density of woody species in grasslands.
-Although woody encroachment in many instances is a direct consequence of unsustainable management practices, it is unlikely that the introduction of more sustainable practices alone (e.g. the management of fire and grazing regimes) will achieve to restore already degraded areas.
+Although woody encroachment in many instances is a direct consequence of unsustainable management practices, it is unlikely that the introduction of more sustainable practices alone (e.g. the management of fire and grazing regimes) will be enough to restore already degraded areas.
 Encroached grasslands can constitute a stable state, meaning that without intervention the vegetation will not return to its previous composition.

 For decisions on appropriate control measures, it is essential that both local and global drivers of woody encroachment, as well as their interaction, are understood.
 Restoration must be approached as a set of interventions that iteratively move a degraded ecosystem to a new system state.
 Responsive measures, such as mechanical removal, are needed to restore a different balance between woody and herbaceous plants.
 Once a high woody plant density is established, woody plants contribute to the soil seed bank more than grasses and the lack of grasses presents less fuel for fires, reducing their intensity.
 This perpetuates woody encroachment and necessitates intervention, if the encroached state is undesirable for the functions and use of the respective ecosystems.

-Most interventions constitute a selective thinning of bush densities, although in some contexts also repeat clear-cutting has shown to effectively restore diversity of typical savanna species.
+Most interventions constitute a selective thinning of bush densities, although in some contexts also repeat clear-cutting has been shown to effectively restore diversity of typical savanna species.
 In decision making on which woody species to thin out and which to retain, structural and functional traits of the species play a key role.
+Research in Namibia has shown that the intensity of thinning is critical: complete shrub removal reduced overall arthropod abundance by up to 30%, while moderate manual thinning maintained diversity comparable to untreated controls, supporting mosaic debushing strategies that preserve habitat heterogeneity.
 Bush control measures must go hand in hand with grazing management, as both are crucial factors influencing the future state of the respective ecosystems.
 State and Transition Models have been developed to provide management support to land users, capturing ecosystem complexities beyond succession, but their applicability is still limited.
+Since rehabilitation may only be achieved in the long term, it should be combined with adaptive management.
+More broadly, it has been argued that management goals should not be framed as a binary choice between fully encroached and pristine grassland: under shifting climate and disturbance baselines, historic restoration targets may become unattainable, and deliberately maintaining managed mosaics of grassland and woody cover can retain valued ecosystem services.

 The restoration of degraded grasslands can bring about a wide range of ecosystem service improvements.
-It can therewith also strengthen the drought resilience of affected ecosystems.
+In doing so, it can also strengthen the drought resilience of affected ecosystems.
 Bush control can lead to biodiversity improvements regardless of the predominant land use.